Traveler's Winter Guide to Big Bear Lake!

 Do I need chains?
 How do I put chains on?
 And how can I keep up with road conditions or chain restrictions?

-Though you may not need to install chains, you must carry them in your vehicle from November 1st to April 1st every winter.
+Though you may not need to install chains, you must carry them in your vehicle during winter months.
 For info and updates on chain restrictions and road conditions please follow Caltrans Quickmaps or download the app.
 Please refer to our Winter Driving Guide for tips and info on traction devices.

 Once You’re Here IAQs